Graduate students in the Department of English draw on a number of sources to fund their studies.

 PhD and PhD U students in the program, including students in their first year, are required to apply for external funding each year.
 Historically, our students have been very successful with their applications.
 We provide workshops in grant writing as well as one-on-one clinics with faculty, both aimed at helping students put together the strongest applications possible.

-Detailed information about internal and external funding is provided below.
-Start with the "Overview" or go directly to the topic that interests you.
+Detailed information about the major sources of internal and external funding is provided below.

-The University of Toronto is the first Canadian University to offer a base funding package for graduate students pursuing doctoral degrees.
-It is the policy of the Graduate Department of English that all PhD students receive a base funding package of at least $21,750 (in 2024-25) plus tuition and incidental fees (including UHIP for international students) through five years of study in the PhD program, conditional on the student making satisfactory progress towards the degree.
+The University of Toronto is the first Canadian University to offer a minimum financial support package (sometimes called the base funding package or the University of Toronto Fellowship / UTF) for graduate students pursuing doctoral degrees.
+The total value of the minimum financial support package for 2024-25 is $30,102 for domestic students and $30,858 (including UHIP of $756.00) for international students: all PhD students receive a stipend of at least $21,750 plus tuition and incidental fees ($8,352 for domestic students and $9,108 for international students, including UHIP for international students) through five years of study in the PhD program, conditional on the student making satisfactory progress towards the degree.

 Many of our students win major academic awards, such as the Ontario Graduate Scholarship (OGS), a Social Sciences and Humanities Research Council (SSHRC) Scholarship, or The Faculty of Arts & Science Top (FAST) Doctoral Fellowship.

-For all students (domestic and international) without a major academic award, the base funding includes the maximum Teaching Assistantship income (approximately 156 hours / $7,755) that can be counted by the University as part of the funding package.
-In order to receive the full $21,750 stipend, in other words, students are required to take on a TAship assignment of at least $7,755 (approximately 156 hours); that amount will be part of, not in addition to, the amount of the stipend, with any TAship income above that amount earned on top of the stipend.
-Students who do not wish to work as a Teaching Assistant for up to $7,755 will give up a corresponding portion of the funding.
-A typical teaching assistant assignment in the Department of English is usually in the range of 160-180 hours for the Fall-Winter academic session, so a 170-hour / $8,445 assignment would allow you to earn the full $21,750 stipend plus $690 ($8,445-$7,755) for a total of $22,440.
+For all students (domestic and international) without a major academic award, the minimum funding stipend of $21,750 includes the maximum Teaching Assistantship income ($7,500 / approximately 138 hours) that can be counted by the University as part of the funding package.
+In order to receive the full $21,750 stipend, in other words, students are required to take on a TAship assignment of at least $7,500 (approximately 138 hours); that amount will be part of, not in addition to, the amount of the stipend, with any TAship income above that amount earned on top of the stipend.
+Students who do not wish to work as a Teaching Assistant for at $7,500 (approximately 138 hours) will give up a corresponding portion of the funding.
+A typical teaching assistant assignment in the Department of English is usually in the range of 160-180 hours for the Fall-Winter academic session, so a 170-hour / approximately $9,240 assignment would allow you to earn the full $21,750 stipend plus approximately $1,740 ($9,240-$7,500) for a total of approximately $23,490.

-For domestic students with a major academic award, all Teaching Assistantship income is on top of, not included in, the funding package: for such students, the funding package depends on the specific award that the student has received (see below for explanations of the most common major academic awards).
+For all students (domestic and international) with a major academic award, all Teaching Assistantship income is on top of, not included in, the funding package: for such students, the funding package depends on the specific award that the student has received (see below for explanations of the most common major academic awards).

 See below under the individual awards for more detailed descriptions of how these awards work in practice at the University of Toronto.